 The purpose of my journalling has changed considerably over time.
 This marks a new beginning – into professional studenthood.

-Dr. Loxley’s reputation for amiability precedes him; he attracted quite a crowd at the initiation.
-Amusingly, one of his previous students shared an anecdote about dressing up in period costume at a museum.
-Brilliant.
-There arose the chance to spill the whole Knightmare interest.
-Another tutee alongside me was familiar, and was glad to be reminded of the greater gane.
+Dr. Loxley’s reputation for geniality precedes him.
+He attracted quite a crowd at the initiation.
+Amusingly, one of his previous students shared an anecdote about him dressing up in period costume at a museum.
+Brilliant!

 With no taught requirements, this is a distance arrangement.
 But it’s intense at times.
 Four consecutive 270-mile round trips during the initiation week of Research Methods familiarised me with the wonderful Northumbrian coastline.

-Often, some of the aspects of my favoured period intercept with those I concerned myself with today.
-How does one determine between circulating thoughts privately and publicly?
+The interest in my favoured period often overlaps with contemporary issues.
+How does one decide between circulating thoughts privately and publicly?
 Which occasions prompt a particular emphasis to write, not to write, or to write and then conceal?
-Modern writing culture is one which makes or breaks.

-Writing one long dissertation over twelve months requires steady progress, and I’m sure white space will draw it from within.
+Writing one long dissertation over twelve months requires steady progress, and I’m hopeful that white space will draw it from within.